tristansokol/tristansokol.github.io/_posts/2018-05-21-DIY-home-automation-curtains-with-particle-photon.md

 * **pvc pipe**: I went for the cheapest, smallest pipe I could find that was longer than my windows, 3/4" pvc is what my Home Depot had.

-* **bracket**: I spent some time wandering the eisles of home depot trying to find something that was a right angle, I could drill through pretty easily, and large enough to fit the mounting screws on my motor.
+* **bracket**: I spent some time wandering the aisles of home depot trying to find something that was a right angle, I could drill through pretty easily, and large enough to fit the mounting screws on my motor.
 What I ended up with was a smaller shelf style bracket.

 * **mounting screws**: One of the many things you give up when buying parts from the oh so affordable depths of ebay is that you doent really get a datasheet about anything.
 I brought my motor into home depot until I found that M5 screws fit perfectly.